ai4society/GenAIResultsComparator/README.md

 ## Installation

-Currently, LLM Metrics is not available on PyPI.
+Currently, GAICo is not available on PyPI.
 To use it, you'll need to clone the repository and set up the environment using UV.

 1. First, make sure you have UV installed.
 If not, you can install it by following the instructions on the [official UV website](https://docs.astral.sh/uv/#installation).